MTV Europe Music Award for Best New Act

 The MTV Europe Music Award for Best New Act is one of the four original general categories that have been given out since the first annual MTV Europe Music Awards in 1994.
 Originally called Breakthrough Artist (1994—1999), it was briefly retitled to Future Sounds in 2006 and the winner was chosen by their peers.
 In 2007 the category featured only European artists chosen by viewers in each region of Europe, every day the artist with the fewest votes was eliminated and the winner would play live at the EMAs.
 In 2008 the award was once again retitled, this time to its current name.
-The current holder by this award is Seventeen.
+The current holder by this award is Benson Boone.

 Winners and nominees

 Winners are listed first and highlighted in bold.